 Michael is passionate about the extraordinary world of the ordinary consumer.
 He brings humor and arresting visuals to his keynotes to show how everyday behaviors are much more meaningful than you thought – and an essential pathway to grabbing the attention and loyalty of your customers.
 The marketing guru Philip Kotler summed it up when he stated, “Solomon has the mind of a scientist and the writing flair of a journalist.”

-For years, marketers put customers into tidy little boxes, such as age, income or gender groups.
-Consumers don’t like boxes!
 Fundamental categories that form the bedrock of marketing strategy and customer insights simply no longer exist.
-You need to understand the new landscape of consumer behavior before the earth shifts on its axis again.
+You need to understand the new landscape of consumer behavior so you don’t get left in the dust.

-- How consumers plug into a “hive mind” that tells them what to buy
+- How you can reach today’s consumers, who plug into a “hive mind” that tells them what to buy.

 A Moving Target